dealing with buyer's agents

 With GST tax in Alberta, you will have to pay an additional $1,100, for a grand total of $23,100 in fees to sell a $600,000 property.

-With our selling system, there is about a 60/40 chance that you will be dealing directly with a buyer who has contacted you about your property without the assistance of an agent, which means you will be paying ZERO commissions.
+With our selling system, there is a chance that you will be dealing directly with a buyer who has contacted you about your property without the assistance of an agent, which means you will be paying ZERO commissions.
 This scenario allows you to use an even greater portion of the commission savings in your price negotiations with the buyer(s), which can be very helpful in completing your deal.

 Some sellers who are creative in their sales approach even use a portion of these commission savings as incentive for the buyer to contact them directly, by offering "cash back at closing" or similar savings, to any buyer who completes the purchase of the property without a buyer's agent.
 Our system has a special place where sellers can indicate what level of cooperation they are willing to extend to agents in the "Buyer Agent Friendly" settings.
 Many of our sellers use this space to let buyers know that they are willing to provide cash back at closing, or other pricing incentives to encourage the buyers to deal directly with them.